Marketing and Data Analytics BSc Honours

 How you'll be taught

-Teaching methods across all our postgraduate courses focus on active student learning through lectures, seminars, workshops, problem-based and blended learning, and where appropriate practical application.
-Learning typically falls into two broad categories:
+Teaching methods across all our undergraduate courses focus on active student learning through lectures, seminars, workshops, problem-based and blended learning, and where appropriate practical application.
+Learning typically falls into three broad categories:

 • Scheduled hours: examples include lectures, seminars, practical classes, workshops, supervised time in a studio